Error mitigation for universal gates on encoded qubits

 for some logical error rate $\bar \eps$ where $\cX(B)=XBX^\dagger$ for any single qubit operator $B$.
 Using the identity $XT=TA$ we get

 where $\cA(B)=ABA^\dagger$ for any single qubit operator $B$ and $\cT_{\bar \eps}$ is defined as in~\eqref{eq_noisyT}.
 By assumption, the code $\calS_1$ enables a fault-tolerant implementation of the Pauli $X$ and the $S$ gate on the encoded qubit.
 Since $A=SX$ up to an overall phase, the twirling in~\eqref{eq_deformationTwirling} can be implemented fault-tolerantly on a qubit encoded by $\calS_1$ by applying either $\mathcal{T}_n$ or $\cX\circ\mathcal{T}_n\circ\cA$ with the probability $1/2$ each.
-Since at this point we have implemented a noisy $T$-gate of the form $\cT_{\bar \eps}$, we can follow the procedure from Section~\ref{sec_learningError} to determine the parameter $\bar \eps$ efficiently.
-The error mitigation procedure is completely analogous to the description in Section~\ref{sec_reducingNoise_via_QPD}.
+Since at this point we have implemented a noisy $T$-gate of the form $\cT_{\bar \eps}$, we can follow the procedure discussed above to determine the parameter $\bar \eps$ efficiently.
+The error mitigation procedure is completely analogous as before.

+In Appendix~\ref{app_kitaev} we specialize the code switching method to Kitaev's surface code~\cite{kitaev06} depicted on Figure~\ref{fig:Kitaev}.
+It is shown that the logical error rate scales as $\bar \eps \approx 30 \eps$ for realistic error models.

+\textit{Comparison with QEC and classical simulation.}--- Using the schemes explained above we can simulate universal fault-tolerant quantum circuits with a total sampling overhead $\Gamma^2 = \gamma_{\eps}^{2t}$, where $t$ denotes the $T$-count of the circuit.
+Recalling~\eqref{eq_gamma_approx} and setting the total sampling overhead $\Gamma^2$ to a fixed desired value gives for $\eta:=\log(\Gamma^2)/(4\kappa)$

+If we neglect the second order term in~\eqref{eq_gamma_approx} we find $t\approx \eta(1/\eps + \kappa)$, which is plotted in Figure~\ref{fig_TcountSamplingOverhead}.
+We see that for realistic scenarios our scheme allows the simulation of quantum circuits with a number of $T$-gates that are unfeasible for classical algorithms~\cite{BG16}.

+Table~\ref{tab_overview} compares the presented approach to conventional quantum error correction (QEC) and classical simulation.
+The new method comes with a simulation overhead that scales exponentially in the number of $T$-gates however the base of this exponential function depends on the physical error rate $\eps$ and is considerably smaller compared to classical simulation for realistic noise levels.

+It is an open question for future research to figure out how error mitigation techniques can be efficiently used for non-transversal gates beyond the $T$-gate.
+The two methods proposed in this paper cannot be directly generalized to arbitrary non-transversal gates, as the procedure of twirling the noise relies on the fact that the $T$-gate lies in the third Clifford hierarchy.
+However, if one were to forgo the tailoring of the noise to a Pauli channel, the code switching method could be used to implement an arbitrary noisy $R_z$ rotation.
+This comes with the drawback that the characterization of the (possibly coherent) noise would presumably require a full tomography procedure, which is significantly less efficient than the exponential fitting method described above.

+In Appendix~\ref{app_limitations}, we discuss how to deal with errors in the fault-tolerant Clifford gates which can be exponentially suppressed by increasing the blocklength of the error correcting code used.

+\emph{Note.---} During the preparation of this work, we became aware of an independent effort to use error mitigation for universal quantum computing via encoded Clifford+$T$ circuits~\cite{CL21}.

+\emph{Acknowledgements.---} We thank Stefan Woerner for helpful comments and discussions.
+Part of this work was done when CP~was a research intern at IBM Research Zurich.
+CP acknowledges support from the Swiss National Science Foundation via the National Centre of Competence in Research QSIT.
+SB is supported in part by the IBM Research Frontiers Institute.